 wmic /namespace:\root\default path stdregprov backup $regpath $regbackup

-This batch file sets the registry path to be backed up and the file name of the backup file.
-It then uses WMIC to create a backup of the registry and saves it to the specified file.
+This batch file sets the registry path to be backed up and the backup file name.
+It then uses WMIC to create a registry backup and save it to the specified file.

 By using WMIC with batch files, red teamers can perform more complex tasks and automate repetitive tasks.